LinusDietz/VU_PresTeX/README.md

 To Do
 -------------------------

-* Lithuanian language support
+* Lithuanian language support for the bibliography
-* Consistent English comments
-* Contact me for any bugs, inconsistencies or issues of unesthetic design
+* Contact me for any bugs, inconsistencies or issues of unesthetic design [linus.dietz@uni-bamberg.de](mailto:linus.dietz@uni-bamberg.de)

 Thanks to
 -------------------------